JeanmarieJackman/design-phase0-whatisauidesigner/README.md

 ### [Moving from graphic to digital design.](https://www.youtube.com/watch?v=2J7AXPxvEds)
-(8 min) Moving from Print Design to Digital Design (I.E. Web Design, App Design, etc…) is fun and exciting but not without it’s differences and discouragement.
+(8 min) Moving from Print Design to Digital Design (I.E. Web Design, App Design, etc…) is fun and exciting but not without its differences and discouragement.
 In this video I talk about making the move and what you can expect.  <br><br>
 <a href="https://www.youtube.com/watch?v=2J7AXPxvEds"><img src="https://img.youtube.com/vi/2J7AXPxvEds/0.jpg" width="420"></a>

 #